Texas offers several attractive reasons to start businesses. Some of the most important include a large workforce, low taxes, and a robust economy.

 Finding a unique brand name and (normal-looking) domain to go with it can be a bit of a time-sink for new business owners.
 This free tool from Business Name Zone generates name and domain combos for you based on your input – and it only takes a few minutes.

 After choosing your business name, you’ll complete an application for registration to use your business name.
-You’ll provide your business name on Form 301 and submit it with additional information about your S-Corp.
+You’ll provide your business name on Form 501, Application for Reservation or Renewal of Reservation of an Entity Name, and submit it with additional information about your S-Corp.

-You’ll have the option of completing Form 301 online.
+You have the option of completing Form 501 online.

 Step 3: Registered Agent

 Third, you’ll need a registered agent to start an S-Corp.
 In the state of Texas, the registered agent can be a corporation operating within Texas, or:

 - Limited partnership

 - Other legal entities organized under Texas laws